Yale-EEB723/finalproject/code.md

 For randomization, a random 100x100 matrix of 1's (gene present) and 0's (gene absent) was created, with proportions matching the original proportions of 1's and 0's seen in the true data.
 Simply randomizing the rows or columns would potentially change the labels of the clusters, but would not test the overall configuration of the clusters themselves.

 Scaffolds do *not* cluster into a single large cluster!
 I have implicitly assumed that the clustering pattern I've been receiving is incorrect, but perhaps it is a true reflection of the structure of the data.
-It is interesting, then, that I receive similar clustering profiles from clustering scaffolds by gene presence/absence and clustering cell types by gene presence/absence across broad distances.
+Alternatively, while this pattern may be true at a high level, clustering methods may lack the resolution to identify relationships at finer levels.
+It is interesting that I receive similar clustering profiles from clustering scaffolds by gene presence/absence and clustering cell types by gene presence/absence across broad distances.

 ## Assessment